 Dimensions

 Depth, clear 20 feet maximum •

-Height, ground level clear n/a
+Height, ground level clear Not required

 Width, length of facade 12 feet min. / 50% of facade max. •

-Finish level above sidewalk 36" maximum 0
+Finish level above sidewalk 2 feet minimum •

-Figure 12-X- Possible Examples of Accessible Routes for Raised Ground Levels
+Figure 12-7.07- Possible Examples of Accessible Routes for Raised Ground Levels

 The Florida Building Code contains technical requirements for accessibility for sites, facilities, buildings and elements by individuals with disabilities which may include code requirements for the access into a building.
 The images above depict possible solutions for buildings when raised above the natural or existing grade.
 Refer to the latest version of Florida Building Code for the specific requirements and standards of the code.
+See Figure 12-7.07 for images of examples.

-12.1.06 Street standards.
+12.1.06 Street Standards.